Farming and emissions: Do the numbers stack up?

 Yet, it is expected New Zealand focus on reducing the number of cattle, rather than stopping burning fossil fuel?

 It is Not Just Farm Animals.

-Note there have been claims kangaroos do not produce methane, but this is not supported by the science, although of course each kangaroo does produce less methane than a cow, partly as cows because larger, but there are more of kangaroos than cows.
+Note there have been claims kangaroos do not produce methane, but this is not supported by the science, although of course each kangaroo does produce less methane than a cow, partly as cows because larger, but there are more of kangaroos than cows in Australia.

 I have no evidence that research on cattle emissions or campaigns to reduce meat consumption as fighting climate change are sponsored by ‘big oil’, it would make sense.
 Consider what you could achieve if you wanted to disrupt climate action detrimental to oil and gas consumption: